Version 1.4.1 · Now on the Mac App Store

 Does it work on Intel Macs?

 Yes.
-Releases ship as a universal binary (arm64 + x86_64), so the same zip runs on Apple Silicon and Intel Macs.
+Releases ship as a universal binary (arm64 + x86_64), so the same DMG runs on Apple Silicon and Intel Macs.

 What happens if I close my laptop mid-session?